nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 ```

 **Key Persistence Notes:**
-- In-workflow data is cached in memory with Provider
+- In-workflow data is cached in memory with Provider (WorkflowState)
 - Data is only persisted on explicit actions (save/complete/exit)
 - Drafts are fully manageable from the Receipts screen